 Type of Funding

-The prize consists of a cash award of CHF 10’000, which will be presented at a Gala dinner in Geneva.
-All travel expenses and attendance costs for the winner to the award presentation ceremony in Geneva will be covered.
+The prize consists of a cash award of CHF 10’000, which will be presented at a ceremony in Geneva.
+All travel expenses and attendance costs for the winner to attend the award presentation ceremony will be covered.
 Travel costs covered include standard or economy-class round-trip air travel to Geneva from the nearest international airport, as well as overnight accommodation.
 Visa support will be provided if required.

 Entrants are required to submit a a project abstract of 250 words maximum; and a well-developed project description of maximum 1000 words.
 The application should include a description of the initiative or project, an explanation of the concept’s significance in the context of global security and the collective global future, and should clearly demonstrate how the idea provides a novel contribution to this field.

 The winner will be selected according to the following 4 criteria: dedication to sustainable global security; preservation of human dignity, security and justice; creativity; and originality.

 Applications are to be done online by 26 September 2019.